Marena-AB/MonopolyProject/README.md

     ```

 3. **Run the game:**
-    - After installation, start the game by running the main file:
+    - After installation, start the game by running the main file (This game is written in java code):
       ```bash
       java Gameboard.java
-      ```
-    - Or, if you are using another language (for example, JavaScript/Node.js), replace with:
-      ```bash
-      node Gameboard.js
       ```